Eric Millikin

-Eric Millikin is an American artist and activist based in Detroit, Michigan.
-He is known for his pioneering work in artificial intelligence art, augmented and virtual reality art, conceptual art, Internet art, performance art, poetry, post-Internet art, video art, and webcomics.
-His work is often controversial, with political, romantic, occult, horror and black comedy themes.
-Awards for Millikin's artwork include the Pulitzer Prize.
+Eric Millikin is an American artist and activist based in Detroit, Michigan, and Richmond, Virginia.
+He is known for his work in artificial intelligence art, augmented and virtual reality art, conceptual art, Internet art, performance art, poetry, post-Internet art, video art, and webcomics.
+His work typically includes political, romantic, occult, horror and black comedy themes.

-Together, Millikin and Casey Sorrow created and popularized the international animal rights holiday World Monkey Day.
+Together, Millikin and illustrator Casey Sorrow created and popularized the international animal rights holiday World Monkey Day.

 Early life and education

-Millikin is a descendent of Mary Eastey, who was executed for witchcraft during the Salem Witch Trials.
+Millikin is a descendant of Mary Eastey, who was executed for witchcraft during the Salem Witch Trials.

 He began drawing horror art by age one-and-a-half, and by second grade, he was making teachers profane birthday cards showing his school burning down.
-Millikin began posting comics and art on the internet using CompuServe in the early 1980s, and began publishing on the World Wide Web in the early 1990s.
+Millikin has been creating animated horror films using artificial intelligence animation since the 1980s, began posting art on the internet using CompuServe in the early 1980s, and began publishing on the World Wide Web in the early 1990s.

 Millikin attended art school at Michigan State University in their Honors College.
 He paid his way through school by working in the school's human anatomy lab as an embalmer and dissectionist of human cadavers.
 While at art school, Millikin was homeless and lived in a car.
 He earned a Master of Fine Arts at Virginia Commonwealth University School of the Arts in 2021.
+Millikin teaches in the Department of Kinetic Imaging at Virginia Commonwealth University School of the Arts.

 Notable artworks

 Millikin's art often includes self-portraits as well as portraits of celebrities and political figures.
 His work often incorporates mixed media and found objects, such as packages of candy, paper currency, and spiders.
-His large-scale artwork takes full advantage of the internet's formal possibilities, and has incorporated animation and winding "infinite canvas" designs, going beyond the limited sizes and shapes of conventional printed pages.
 Millikin's works range from those made almost completely of text (including calligraphy, typography, anagrams, ambigrams, free verse, and cut-up technique poetry) to those that are optical illusions or completely abstract.
-In 2002, Millikin was an editor (along with Tom Hart) and contributing artist of the online alternative comics anthology Serializer.
-In 2005, Millikin was one of the artists in the Clickwheel collective that published on the video iPod.